relational-learning/relational-learning.github.io/index.md

 ## Relational Datasets

-We provide links to relational datasets and data formats.
+This section provides links to relational datasets and data formats.
 Relational data have been studied in several communities, using different terminology and different data formats.
-Other common terms for a relational dataset include the following.
+Common terms for a relational dataset include the following.

-(relational database, network, information, heterogenous, matrix, tensor, ground literals, model, facts (Prolog), triples, A-box.
++ <i> Relational Database. </i> The most common relational format in industry based on the SQL standard.
++ <i> Network. </i> For network analysis, relational data can be visualized as a heterogeneous network with different types of nodes and (hyper)edges.
++ <i> Matrix/Tensor </i>.
+In statistics and machine learning, data based on a relationship among two entities are represented using a matrix.
+Relationships involving more than two entities can be represented using a tensor.
++ <i> Finite model, ground literals, facts. </i> The common representation in computational logic, including logic programming.
++ <i> A-box, triples, knowledge graph. </i> In description logic, semantic web ontologies, and the Resource Description Framework (RDF), relational data are also represented as collections of facts in a formal language.
+A knowledge graph visualizes the facts in a network.

+Relational learning algorithms can be applied to any of these data representations, although specific implementations may require the input data to be in a specific format.

 ## Relational Learning Tasks